cheslijones/wsl2-minikube/README.md

 This should spin up the cluster.
 If not:

 - Make sure `docker` is running (`sudo service docker start`)
-- If it is running, then you are likely getting the "`cgroups` error:
+- If it is running, then you are likely getting the "`cgroups`" error:
   ```
   sudo mkdir /sys/fs/cgroup/systemd

   sudo mount -t cgroup -o none,name=systemd cgroup /sys/fs/cgroup/systemd
   ```

-# Expectiations vs Reality
+# Expectations vs Reality

 With the cluster happily runing, and with your `minikube ip` in hand, go to the IP address in browser.
 Mostly likely it is `172.17.0.3`.